PumaFPV/PMK/README.md

 For encoder knobs, this is handled on the device and enumerates as a keyboard pressing one key for clockwise and another for counterclockwise rotation.

+### Space mouse
+Mostly inspired from [Magellan](https://github.com/jfedor2/magellan-spacemouse/tree/master) and from reports analysed from a 3DConnexion Space mouse with [hid-tool](https://gitlab.freedesktop.org/libevdev/hid-tools)

 ## Protocols